Greek Lamb Shanks

-Greek lamb or goat shank recipe A whole braised lamb shank is one of the most satisfying things I know of to eat, and Greek braised lamb or goat shanks are a great recipe to keep around if you want a new recipe to try.
+A whole braised Greek lamb shank with wine, tomatoes and fresh herbs is one of the most satisfying things I know of to eat.
+This Greek braised lamb shank recipe (goat shanks work too) are a great one to keep around if you want a new recipe to try.
+It’s a favorite dish my family looks forward to every year after the fall harvest.

 It’s a really simple recipe: all you need is a large braising or baking dish, a good can of tomatoes, a stick or two of cinnamon, and, like most shank recipes, a good amount of time set aside to slowly cook the shanks into a tender, delicious meal.
 The recipe makes a generous amount of rich, tomato gravy, and reheats very well.